The Bombing of Dresden

 At the end of the war Arthur Harris was the only senior British Military Commander not to receive a peerage, though this was later rectified in 1953.

 It is unlikely that the bombing of Dresden and the firestorm that subsequently engulfed it altered the course of the war in any way at all.
-This must have been something that was apparent at the time, so whether or not it was a deliberate attempt to terrorise a current enemy and at the same time seek to intimidate a future one remains a matter of debate.
+This must have been something that was apparent at the time, so whether it was a deliberate attempt to terrorise a current enemy and at the same time seek to intimidate a future one remains a matter of debate.

 It is a subject that remains controversial to this day.